molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Fake Service</aside>

 The `SignupFormComponent` depends on the `SignupService`.
-We do not want HTTP requests to the back-end when the test run, so we [replace the Service with a fake instance](#faking-service-dependencies).
+We do not want HTTP requests to the back-end when the tests run, so we [replace the Service with a fake instance](#faking-service-dependencies).

 ```typescript
 providers: [